wp-slimstat/wp-slimstat/README.md

 ## Changelog

 ## 4.8.2.1
 * [Note] Thank you for all the great feedback you provided to our unofficial survey about retiring the 'browser plugins' feature.
 The vast majority of those who replied confirmed what we already thought.
 Please consider backing up your database if you would like to preserve this information for future analysis.
-Initially, we will remove the portion of code that tracks this information, and keep the existing data intact.
+With this update, we removed the portion of code that tracks that information, but kept the existing data untouched.
 In a couple of releases, code will be added to actually drop this column from the database.
 * [Fix] Changed the default minimum capability to access the reports from 'activate_plugins' to 'manage_options', so that regular administrators (a.k.a. non-super admins) in a multisite environment can still see their own reports (thank you, [homepageware](https://wordpress.org/support/topic/slimstat-and-multisite/)).
 This update does not affect existing installations: if you want regular admins to see their own stats, please go to Slimstat > Settings > Access Control and change the values in the corresponding fields.
+* [Fix] A conflict between the Async loader and AmCharts 4 was causing the Screen Options tab to not work as expected (thank you, [softfully](https://wordpress.org/support/topic/screen-options-doesnt-open/)).

 ### 4.8.2